ambyrd/team-1/README.md

 Single page app utilizing the Google Drive API

 ## The 3 Unique Views:
-The Following is a rough outline of what the 3 unque page views for this single page application should contain.
+The Following is a rough outline of what the 3 unique page views for this single page application should contain.

 ### File Permissions:
+A view displaying the files in the user's Drive and the people that those files are shared with Allows the user to share/revoke sharing with other users

 ### File Upload/Download:
+A view displaying the files in the user's Drive
+  Allows the user to download and upload files

 ### Files Accessed/Admin View:
+A view displaying the history of interactions with the files in the user's Drive Shows the user what files were edited, when they were edited, and who edited them

 ### Helpful Links:
 [Google's RESTv2 API](https://developers.google.com/drive/v2/reference/)